2025 Clinical Supervision Online Series

 TARGET AUDIENCE

-• Practitioners wishing to fulfill the NCASPPB educational requirements in becoming a Certified Clinical Supervisor.
+- Practitioners wishing to fulfill the NCSAPPB educational requirements in becoming a Certified Clinical Supervisor.

-• Current Certified Clinical Supervisors wishing to fulfill NCASPPB renewal requirements.
+- Current Certified Clinical Supervisors wishing to fulfill NCSAPPB renewal requirements.

 REGISTRATION: Pre-registration is required to attend.
 Registration for the online sessions is $40 per session.
-The registration fee for the retreat is $350.
-A discounted amount of $50 will be applied to registrants who register for the entire series; which includes the 5 online sessions and the retreat for a total discounted price of $500.
+The registration fee for the retreat is $400.
+An early bird discount of $50 is being offered for the Clinical Supervision retreat for the first 20 registrants.
+The registration fee with the discount is $350.
 Fees include credit hours and training materials.
-The retreat fee also includes overnight accommodations and meals during the retreat and special retreat swag.
+The retreat fee also includes 2-night stay accommodations and meals during the retreat and special retreat swag.

 The University of North Carolina at Chapel Hill School of Social Work has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6642.
 Programs that do not qualify for NBCC credit are clearly identified.
 The University of North Carolina at Chapel Hill School of Social Work is solely responsible for all aspects of the programs.
 The successful completion of each webinar qualifies for 3 contact hours.